njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/resources/README.md

-This folder contains the input files for the IPython notebook, pymaceuticals.ipynb.
+This folder contains the input files for the Jupyter Notebook, pymaceuticals.ipynb.

 ----